 - N. californicus sizes in loose media are shipped as adults.

-- Mini-Sachets contain a mixture of immature and adult life stages for continued release over 4-6 weeks.
+- Mini-Sachets contain a mixture of immature and adult life stages mixed in bran for continued release over 4-6 weeks.

 Shelf Life: Use within 18 hours of receipt.